ishubham326/ishubham326/README.md

 ### Hey!
 I'm Shubham 👋

-## I'm a Musician, Vocalist, UI/UX Designer, studying computer engineering at McMaster Uni, and on my path to becoming a self taught full stack developer!
+## I'm a Musician, Vocalist, and a UI/UX Designer.
+I'm studying computer engineering at McMaster Uni, and on my path to becoming a self taught full stack developer!

 - 🔭 I’m currently working on developing my front end skills!
 - 🌱 Working my way to become a self taught full stack developer in the near future, just keep learning! 🐟🤣